 3. Parliament shall establish a register of Parliament documents.
-Legislative documents and other documents as indicated in an Annex to these Rules9 shall, in accordance with Regulation (EC) No 1049/2001, be made directly accessible through the register.
+Legislative documents and certain other categories of documents shall, in accordance with Regulation (EC) No 1049/2001, be made directly accessible through the register.

 References for other Parliament documents shall as far as possible be included in the register.